 How are articles selected for publication?

-Each submitted article will be sent ‘blind’ (no author details) to at least two reviewers.
-Based on the opinion of the reviewers, the article will be accepted or rejected for publication; recommendations may also be made to authors about possible changes to the article.
+The next step is the peer review process.
+The submitted article will be sent ‘blind’ (no author details) to at least two reviewers.
+The reviewers are mathematics educators (teachers, lecturers, consultants, etc.) with recognised expertise in particular areas.
+Based on the opinion of the reviewers, the article will be either:

 When are the submission deadlines?